yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/size-provider.md

 }
 ```

 if _sizeProvider is null, it will return the _contentSize of Node itself.
-What we need to note is that _contentSize will synchronously update to the new size of _sizeProvider, but this update operation will only happen when the getContentSize of Node is being called.
+What we need to note is that _contentSize will synchronously update to the new size of _sizeProvider, but this update will only happen when the getContentSize of Node is being called.

 #### setContentSize

-When the setContentSize of Node is being called, if _sizeProvider is null, it will call setContentSize of the provider:
+When the setContentSize of Node is being called, if _sizeProvider is null, it will call setContentSize from the provider:

 ```js
 setContentSize: function (sizeOrX, y) {